digitalfabrik/integreat-app/native/docs/build-configs.md

 #### XCode

-For XCode we use hard coded xcschemes `Pre Actions` that select and convert the right build config to [xcconfig files](https://nshipster.com/xcconfig/).
+For XCode we use hard-coded xcschemes `Pre Actions` that select and convert the right build config to [xcconfig files](https://nshipster.com/xcconfig/).
 Xcconfig files use a simple `<key> = <value>` syntax XCode has built in support for (and uses them).

 #### Gradle